5 days RAF/CATAL-E

 - A summary per unit is built to highlight key issues.

-CHARACTERISTICS AND PROPERTIES OF INDUSTRIAL CATALYSTS 1.25 days
+CHARACTERISTICS & PROPERTIES OF INDUSTRIAL CATALYSTS 1.25 days

 - Main types of catalytic processes and related catalyst markets in the refining and heavy petrochemical industries.